Australia open to taking gunman back from New Zealand

+Tarrant, 29, was sentenced Thursday to life in prison without parole for the March 2019 attacks.
+He is the first person to be denied the possibility of parole in New Zealand and is given enhanced security in prison for his own safety.

-Prime Minister Scott Morrison said while no official request had been made by New Zealand authorities for Australia to take Tarrant back, the Australian government was open to such a proposal.
+Prime Minister Scott Morrison said while New Zealand has made no official request the Australian government was open to taking him back.

 “I’m pleased that that terrorist will never be released anywhere ever again,” Morrison said.
 “We’ll have an open discussion and look at the issues around this.”